vasiljevic/en16931-srbdt-va/README.md

 *This repository is under construction!*

 This is a customization of the *Official Schematron eInvoicing-EN16931 artefacts for CEN/TC 434* in accordance to the Serbian core invoice usage specification and extension specification aplicable to the domestic trade in Serbia.
+For more information read the [README.md](srbdt/README.md) in subfolder *srbdt* (in Serbian).

 ---